Exceptional Student and Elementary Education

 The admission process requires students to complete the Application for Admission to Teacher Education and complete the orientation requirement.

 All approvals for admission to teacher candidacy are provisional and subject to reevaluation as students progress through the program.
-Students denied admission or removed from the program may appeal the decision to the Dean, College of Education Professional Studies
+Students denied admission or removed from the program may appeal the decision to the Dean of the School of Education.

 Readmission to Teacher Education